Mother killed when wheel flies off truck, through her windshield on freeway near Houston

 Her son, who was asleep in the front passenger seat at the time of the wreck, went to the hospital with serious injuries.

-When the driver in the Dodge truck lost his tire and wheel, he lost control of his vehicle and slammed into a white car with a father and three children inside.
+After the windshield crashed through the mother's truck, investigators say she lost control and rear-ended a car with a father and three children inside.

+The GMC then slid against the concrete barrier, breaking its right rear wheel off before finally coming to a stop.

 It's not clear if the driver whose tire blew out was hurt.